 #2 - Front Goblet Squat with Weight

-You don’t need fancy equipment or heavy weights to take your squats to the next level and increase your strength.
+You don’t need fancy equipment or heavy weights to take your squats to the next level and increase your lower body strength.
 Simply adding a kettlebell, dumbbell, or barbell can produce desired results.
 A study even found that weighted squats are more effective than leg presses for increasing athletic performance and strength training.

 - Hold the weight (kettlebell or dumbbell) close to your upper chest like you are holding a large goblet.